-Lookup NU author(s)
+Lookup NU author(s): Marian Case,

-Dr Nicholas Bown
+Dr Nicholas Bown,

-Professor Simon Bailey
+Professor Simon Bailey,

-Professor Josef Vormoor
+Professor Josef Vormoor,

-Professor Andy Hall
+Emeritus Professor Andy Hall,

-Dr Julie Irving
+Professor Julie Irving

 Full text for this publication is not currently held within this repository.
 Alternative links are provided below where available.